 Rinko Kawauchi | Japan

 Thomas Ruff | Germany

 The work of the 12 finalists was shown in an exhibition at the Victoria and Albert Museum (V&A) in London.
 Kofi Annan, Honorary President of the Prix Pictet announced on 4 May 2017 that Richard Mosse had won the seventh Prix Pictet for his series ‘Heat Maps’.

-Following the exhibition in London, the Prix Pictet Space exhibition will be toured globally.
+Following the show in London, the Prix Pictet Space exhibition will be touring globally.